 - cruciferous vegetables, avocados, walnuts, asparagus, watermelon, orange peel oil, dill seeds & caraway seeds.

 - Red peppers

 The vitamins and mineral contained in the fruit and vegetables come from the soil so it’s important to buy produce that that is grown in soil that has not been over farmed or depleted of its precious nutrients.

 Organic produce is better than conventionally grown because organic growers take care of the soil and you are not putting more toxins into your body from the pesticide residues on the food.

 Fruit and vegetables contain bulk and fiber which acts like a broom to sweep the intestines clean.
 Fiber helps to regulate the blood sugar keeping us balanced both physically and emotionally.

-Talking of blood sugar, according to a new study eating mangoes regularly can help prevent diabetes and insulin resistence.
-Certain substances in mangoes act in a similar manner to dibetes and cholesterol drugs.
+Talking of blood sugar, according to a new study eating mangoes regularly can help prevent diabetes and insulin resistance.
+Certain substances in mangoes act in a similar manner to diabetes and cholesterol drugs.